reza-ya57/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
   - Outcomes based on pledged
   - Outcomes based on country
   - Averarage backer amount per each campaign
-  - Percent of successfull campaign per month